CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-get-database.md

 where `$id` should be replaced by the identifier of the database you want to get the metadata of.

+## Available parameters

+This method only support paging parameters.
+More information on the meaning of these parameters can be found [in the article on paging](./rest-paging.md).

 ## Returned fields

 | Variable          | Description                                                                           |